FatimaElsaadny/Head_pose-Detection/README.md

-Head pose estimation means find (yaw, pitch, roll) angeles of head during motion.
+Head pose estimation means finding (yaw, pitch, roll) Angeles of the head during motion.

 - In this project i worked on **AFLW2000** dataset that contains traing images.
 Each image has two format (.jpg and .mat).
 - **.mat** files contains meta data about corresponds **.jpg**, such as: